movarnell/GitHub-for-Beginners/README.md

-# Welcome to
-## Help Code It's GitHub Workshop!
+# Welcome to the **Help Code It's GitHub Workshop!**

-When you contribute to the project it means you have forked the project and you are going to make changes to the project.
-This project is only for people attending the workshop.
-Register on HelpCodeIt.com to attend the workshop.
+🎉 **Thank you for joining us!** 🎉

+In this workshop, you'll be contributing to our project by forking it and making changes.
+This is an exclusive project for workshop attendees.

+🔗 **[Register now at HelpCodeIt.com](https://www.HelpCodeIt.com)** to secure your spot in the workshop!

+Happy coding! 🚀